 TRN 190Y1Y Critical Reading and Critical Writing

 This seminar is for students who wish to sharpen their skills in written communication through critical analysis of literary texts and high-quality essays.
-The readings in each year’s seminar may range from a classic nineteenth-century novel to works that have appeared in the last decade.
-We connect and compare the diverse texts by relating them to specific recurring themes; in 2012-13, a unifying theme will be questions of how literature and science speak to each other, shaping how we understand ourselves and our relationships.
-Written assignments for TRN 190Y emphasize stages of the writing process, from concept to finished paper, offering practical strategies for producing effective academic essays.
-The small class size also allows each student to receive extensive individual coaching from the professor.
-In addition, the seminar structure provides ample opportunity for students to articulate and debate their views in class discussion and oral presentations.
+The works studied in each year’s seminar may range from a classic nineteenth-century novel to works that have appeared in the last decade.
+By reading the texts in light of research from diverse fields, members of this class can explore issues of human psychology and society that are relevant to their own self-understanding and decision making.
+Along with this focus on strategies of self-reflective critical thinking, TRN 190Y also emphasizes stages of the writing process, from concept to finished paper, with detailed practical guidelines on how to write effective university essays.
+In addition, the small class size allows each student to receive extensive individual coaching from the professor, as well as providing ample opportunity for active learning through class discussion and presentations.